-You might be surprised by the title of this post because how can someone who loves to travel find downsides to South East Asia?
+You might be surprised by the title of this post.
+How can someone who loves to travel find downsides to backpacking in South-East Asia?
 Isn’t it popular because of the amazing food, scenery and for being the best place to have a gap year ‘finding yourself’ experience…?
 100% true and therein lies the problem, it is too popular.
 Now, I did enjoy my trip to Singapore, Thailand and Vietnam a hell of a lot but here are the parts I didn’t like as much.

-32.1 million tourists visited Thailand in 2016… so it isn’t surprising I met every type of traveller imaginable on my trip.
+32.1 million tourists visited Thailand in 2016.
+So it isn’t surprising I met every type of traveller imaginable on my trip.
 Free spirited bohemians, the I only travel off the beaten path sorts, 24hr drunk full moon partying frat boys on summer vacation.
 (I grew up in England so that stereotype formed entirely thanks to American high school based TV dramas, but it seemed to fit perfectly).
-Now don’t get me wrong, I really enjoyed that aspect of the trip, making friends as I went and being uber social.
+Now don’t get me wrong, I really enjoyed that aspect of backpacking in South-East Asia, making friends as I went and being uber social.
 But in hindsight I feel like I missed out on the countries themselves because of the hordes of tourists and the impact tourism has had on the many beautiful landscapes.

-I Have to talk about Maya Bay, the beach from The Beach… it was disgusting.
+I have to talk about Maya Bay, the beach from The Beach… it was disgusting.
 Over 5000 tourists visit per day, paying 200 baht each to step foot on the once pristine bay.
 I don’t know what that money is spent on but I can say for sure it isn’t cleaning the beach.
 Not that it should need cleaning in the first place.
 It is estimated that the parties on Ko Phangan produce 12 tonnes of rubbish per day.
-Thailand lacks the infrastructure to effectively deal with this sort of waste deposal so most of what isn’t landfilled finds its way into the sea.
-It was really sad to see, I hated my time in Maya Bay as did my friend Connie and we really regretted going.
+Thailand lacks the infrastructure to effectively deal with this sort of waste disposal.
+So most of what isn’t landfilled finds its way into the sea.
+I hated my time in Maya Bay as did my friend Connie and we really regretted going.
 Pollution in the rest of Thailand/Vietnam wasn’t any better and it depressed me to think that partying westerners were so much to blame for the problem.

-Unfortunately it is impossible to not come across some form of animal cruelty while travelling around South East Asia.
+Unfortunately it is impossible to not come across some form of animal cruelty while backpacking in South-East Asia.
 I don’t know if that is because attitudes are different there but I do know that a lot of it is tourism driven.
 Elephant rides and Tiger Kingdom for example.
 I purposely didn’t experience either and whole heartedly recommend you don’t either.
 I volunteered at this elephant and dog sanctuary on recommendation from a fellow backpacker and can vouch for its authenticity.
 There are no chains or rides.
 The elephants can come and go as they please although they tend to hang around as they know they’re going to be fed.

 I lost count of how many children I saw dressed in traditional costumes shouting ‘picture, picture’ with parents nearby waiting for payment.
-I have always been told not to give money in these situations as it encourages people to use their children to beg more but it is very difficult and it made me feel pretty ruthless.
+I have always been told not to give money in these situations.
+It encourages people to use their children to beg.
+It is very difficult though and it made me feel pretty ruthless.
 However, I do think it is the best way to respond.
 That way you also avoid scams, like children asking you to buy them milk formula for baby siblings.
 They take you into a shop and later on return the formula to the shop, receiving a cut of the profit.

 PRESERVATION OF ARCHAEOLOGICAL SITES